 - Defeated class certification and secured a dismissal with prejudice in federal court on behalf of Natrol, where the plaintiffs alleged that Natrol defrauded consumers in the advertising of its L-Arginine dietary supplements.

-- Obtained multi-million dollar settlement on behalf of a pharmacy in arbitration.
+- Obtained multi-million dollar settlement on behalf of pharmacy.
 Brian successfully argued that the burden of proof should be shifted onto the defendant for purposes of trial.
 The case settled quickly thereafter on terms very favorable for Brian’s client.

-- Obtained a multi-million dollar settlement on behalf of client in legal malpractice action.
+- Obtained multi-million dollar settlement on behalf of client in legal malpractice action.

 - Represented Nextel in a nationwide class action involving early termination fees.

 - Represented plaintiffs in a groundbreaking action against Thomas Jefferson School of Law—the first case against a law school for misrepresenting its employment statistics to prospective students.

 - Successfully represented music and television artists including Rod Stewart, Nicole “Snooki” Polizzi, Bret Michaels and Meat Loaf.

 - Settled federal lawsuits on favorable terms against two of the largest medical insurance carriers in the United States on behalf of a pro bono client with HIV who was being denied coverage.

 Brian has received awards from the State Bar of California, the Los Angeles County Bar Association and Bet Tzedek Legal Foundation for his dedication to pro bono work.
 He has also been a “Rising Star” or “Super Lawyer” every year since 2008, a distinction given to less than 2.5 percent of attorneys in California.
 Brian received the Hon.
 Benjamin Arranda III Outstanding Public Service Award by the Los Angeles County Bar Association for pro bono work.